VladGnatiuk/prjctr-hsa-hw09/README.md

 ## 3. Non-repeatable read

-Non-reproducible in READ COMMITTED, READ operation is blocked!:
+Reproducible in READ COMMITTED, also READ operation is blocked!:
 ![alt text](image-19.png)

 Non-reproducible in REPEATABLE READ, SERIALIZABLE.
 WRITE operation is blocked!